Symbionese Liberation Army: Aftermath

-Soliah went on the run, moving to Minnesota.
+Soliah went on the run, eventually moving to Minnesota.
 She lived as a fugitive for 21 years, changing her name and creating a new upper-middle-class life under the alias Sara Jane Olson.
 She married a doctor and they had three daughters.

 The FBI arrested Soliah/Olson in 1999 after a tip was received by the television show America's Most Wanted, which had twice aired her profile.
 She was prosecuted in Los Angeles by its deputy district attorneys.
 Before going to trial in 2001, she pleaded guilty to possession of explosives with the intent to murder and was sentenced to two consecutive terms of ten years to life.
 In negotiation of the plea bargain, she had been told that she would serve no more than eight years.
 She attempted to change her plea, telling the judge that she had pleaded guilty only because she believed she could not receive a fair trial for bombing charges after the 9/11 terrorist attacks.
 She said that she was innocent of the making, possessing, or placing of the pipe bombs.
 The judge refused her request.